aws-robotics/ros_buildfarm/doc/jobs/ci_jobs.rst

 non-underlay workspace.
-This means that any non-ROS packages present in that workspace may need their dependencies explicitly called out for inclusion in the foundation package list, and also means that a missing dependency may be occluded by another package in the workspace correctly taking the same dependency.
+This means that any non-ROS packages present in that workspace may need their dependencies explicitly called out for inclusion in the foundation package list, and also means that a missing dependency may be occluded by another package in the workspace correctly declaring the same dependency.

 Run the *CI* job locally